-- Memorial Undergraduate Career Experience Program (MUCEP)
+Memorial Undergraduate Career Experience Program (MUCEP)

-Student Work and Service Program for Student Parents (SWASP)
+Student Work and Service Program (SWASP)

-Off-campus jobs offer a variety of options from employers in many different fields around the city.
-Local employers often look to the Memorial University community to hire students with the skills and experience they are looking for.
-International students are only eligible to work off campus if they have a valid Off Campus Work Permit.
-For more information on off-campus work international students should visit mun.ca/isa/employment.
+Off-campus jobs offer a variety of options for work around the city from employers in many different fields.
+Local employers often look to the Memorial University community to hire students with the skills and experience they are seeking in their employees.
+Information and assistance in applying to off-campus jobs can be found from Career Development.